-- It is recommended that NCCC patients requiring large replacement doses of potassium have their serum potassium measured after each 1 mEq/kg of intravenous potassium is administered or after 4 mEq/kg of oral potassium is administered, and at least once daily. - 2.
-Blood samples should be drawn at least 1 hour after the completion of intravenous administration of potassium. - 3.
-Consider all sources of potassium that the patient is receiving when calculating the amount of potassium chloride given per unit of time (e.g. TPN, enteral and IV). - 4.
+- 1. Potassium monitoring should be performed using a free-flowing sample (venous or arterial) if feasible. - 2.
+It is recommended that NCCC patients requiring large replacement doses of potassium have their serum potassium measured after each 1 mEq/kg of intravenous potassium is administered or after 4 mEq/kg of oral potassium is administered, and at least once daily. - 3.
+Blood samples should be drawn at least 1 hour after the completion of intravenous administration of potassium. - 4.
+Consider all sources of potassium that the patient is receiving when calculating the amount of potassium chloride given per unit of time (e.g. TPN, enteral and IV). - 5.
 Assess magnesium concentrations in the hypokalemic patient.
 Successful potassium repletion can depend on correcting low magnesium levels.